FreifunkBremen/mirror/README.md

 ## About

-Fireware-Mirror is a simple python application that should make you able to host a mirror of Freifunk firmware images.
-Its written in python.
-The application parses a _site.conf_ and get and verifies the _.manifest_, downloads all new and changed images and validates the file checksums.
+Firmware-Mirror is a simple python application that should make you able to host a mirror of Freifunk firmware images.
+It's written in python.
+The application downloads and parses a _site.conf_ and gets and verifies the _.manifest_.
+It downloads all new and changed images and validates the file checksums afterwards.
 It was created by @corny and @komaflash .

 The application contains the following modules:
 * __mirror.py__: The heart.